daqiren888/Hand-language-recognition/README.md

-# W251-Final-Project
+handsign-recognition

+This work was firstly done at UC Berkeley class, I improved it after the course finished.
 Instructors: Ryan DeJana, Prabhakar Attaluri

-Author: Johnathan Mah, Rohit Bakshi, Da Qi Ren, Sitao Chen

 ## Credit
 A large portion of this repository uses the jetson-inference repository by NVIDIA -